numpy/numpy.org/NA-overview.rst

    bitpattern NAs would need to copy the whole data array.)
 * Performance
- - With bitpatterns, the floating point type can use native hardware operations, and achieve results which are correct in all but a few cases.
-With other types, code must be written which specially checks for the missing-data bitpattern.
+ - With bitpatterns, the floating point type can use native hardware operations, with nearly correct behavior.
+For fully correct floating point behavior and with other types, code must be written which specially tests for equality with the missing-data bitpattern.
- - With masks, inner loops must be implemented to support the masking semantics, which adds some overhead.
-The implementation that currently exists has no performance tuning for this, so it is not a good basis to judge the performance difference.
+ - With masks, there is always the overhead of accessing mask memory and testing its truth value.
+The implementation that currently exists has no performance tuning, so it is only good to judge a minimum performance level.
+Optimal mask-based code is in general going to be slower than optimal bitpattern-based code.
 * Correctness
+ - Bitpattern integer types must sacrifice a valid value to represent NA.
+   For larger integer types, there are arguments that this is ok, but for 8-bit types there is no reasonable choice.
+In the floating point case, if the performance of native floating point operations is chosen, there is a small inconsistency that NaN+NA and NA+NaN are different.
- - With bitpatterns, the choice of native floating-point operations results in semantics which are not strictly correct in all cases.
+ - With masks, it works correctly in all cases.
-   An inconsistent case is NaN+NA vs NA+NaN.
-This performance/ correctness tradeoff seems reasonable.
- - With masks, there is not a similar performance/correctness tradeoff.
 * Generality
  - The bitpattern approach can work in a fully general way only when there is a specific value which can be given up from the data type.
 For IEEE floating point, a NaN is an obvious choice, and for booleans represented as a byte, there are plenty of choices.
    For integers, a valid value must be sacrificed to use this approach.
+   Third-party dtypes which plug into numpy will also have to make a bitpattern choice to support this system, something which may not always be possible.
  - The mask approach works universally with all data types.

 Recommendations for Moving Forward